Byadiso/tembera/README.md

 # PROJECT OVERVIEW

-**savingamwa**is a ap to track your expenses and income, you can create and/or search your expenses or income.
-It was built from using javascript, node, HTML , and CSS.
+**tembera**is a app build to help travels to enjoy their stay in rwanda.
+You tell the app where you are or where you want to go and it tells you all beautiful things to do in that place where you are or where you want to go.
+It was built using javascript, node, HTML , and CSS.

--   The user interface link : https://byadiso.github.io/savingamwa/
+-   The user interface link : https://byadiso.github.io/tembera/
--   Live app is hosted on heroku : https://savingamwa.herokuapp.com
+-   Live app is hosted on heroku : https://tembera.herokuapp.com

 # FEATURES

--   user can Sign in
+-   user can Sign in if he want
--   user can login
+-   user can login if he want
 -   user can view
--   user can view specific transaction
+-   user can type his/ her location
--   user can view user expenses
+-   user can view different location
--   user can delete user expenses
+-   user can view different attracting things in the area
--   user can view user income
+-   user add a picture if he enjoy his stay
--   user can delete his income
+-   user can view different categories to things to do in that area
--   user can do his history
+-   user can delete his picture
--   user can modify his input
+-   user can his hostory search
-    t
+-   user can modify his details if entered

 # DEMO